PET Rapid Image Reconstruction Challenge (PETRIC): Discussion and Outlook

 \section{Discussion and Outlook}

-The PETRIC challenge was successful and was concluded with a corresponding focused workshop as part of the 2024 IEEE Nuclear Science Symposium and Medical Imaging Conference in Tampa, Florida, USA\footnote{Recordings of the presentations at the workshop, including of the three top-ranked teams, are available at \href{https://www.ccpsynerbi.ac.uk/petric-workshop-2024-recordings/}{www.ccpsynerbi.ac.uk/petric-workshop-2024-recordings/}}.
+The PETRIC challenge was successful and achieved several of its aims.
 The relatively low turnout of participants may be attributed to factors such as the tight timeline from the announcement of the challenge (June 10th 2024) to its start and conclusion in the same year, June 28th and September 30th respectively; but also to the partial availability of training data at the start of the challenge.

 One of the aims of this challenge was to evaluate the performance of the reconstruction algorithms on real data.
-The data in this challenge were acquired from several different scanner models and vendors, and different phantoms to cover a wide range of real-world scenarios.
+The datasets in this challenge were acquired from several different scanner models and vendors, and different phantoms to cover a wide range of real-world scenarios.
+The data varied strongly in terms of imaging parameters (e.g., time-of-flight versus non-time-of-flight) and noise (e.g., due to different scan durations and phantom fillings).
+This posed a significant challenge for all the submitted algorithms because they had to perform well for a very heterogeneous set of data.

 This allowed us to assess how well the performance of the different algorithms generalises to different applications.
-To ensure the challenge is as fair as possible, data used for the final scoring was obtained after the submission deadline of the challenge.
+As mentioned above, to ensure the challenge was as fair as possible, data used for the final scoring was obtained after the submission deadline of the challenge.
 This was only possible due to the generous contribution of data from several different research sites.

-One major challenge of using data from different scanners was to convert the vendor data to a common open data format which is compatible with SIRF and STIR, respectively.
-In this occasion we used STIR interfile format.
+One major difficulty with using data from different scanners was to convert the vendor data to a common open data format which is compatible with SIRF and STIR, respectively.
+In this occasion we used STIR interfile format for PET projection data.
 Some vendors and scanner models required closed-source tools only available based on research agreements with the vendors and detailed knowledge about the vendor data formats.
 This restricted the number of research sites which could contribute datasets to the challenge.
-In the future more scanners may become available thanks to the \href{https://etsinitiative.org/}{new initiative} on emission tomography standardisation, of which one aim is to design a new file format, the PET Standardisation Initiative’s Raw Data (PETSIRD) \cite{karakatsanis2025InSilicoUsabilityDemonstration}.
+In the future more scanners may become available thanks to the \href{https://etsinitiative.org/}{new initiative} on emission tomography standardisation, of which one aim is to design a new file format, the PET Standardisation Initiative’s Raw Data (PETSIRD) \cite{thielemans2025FinalDraftPETSIRD}.